 Preterm birth is associated with mortality and long-term disabilities.
 Despite the advances in neonatal medicine in the last 20 years, brain injury remains a burden for those infants who survive.
-Therefore, the main goal of optimising neonatal care and improving neurological outcome for preterm infants should be focused on early brain cot-side monitoring and neuroprotection.
-Non-invasive methods based on near-infrared spectroscopy (NIRS) brain monitoring can be used for optimising management, regarding the determination of optimal blood pressure, avoiding ischemia, or the risk of brain haemorrhage.
+Non-invasive methods based on near-infrared spectroscopy (NIRS) brain monitoring could potentially be used for optimising neonatal care and improving neurological outcome for preterm infants, including determination of optimal blood pressure, avoiding ischemia, or the risk of brain haemorrhage.
+ICM+ provides tools for exploration and development of those ideas.

 Brain protection of premature newborns is an emerging subject in neonatal intensive care.
 Survival is much better than 10 years ago, but a level of secondary brain damage should be minimised.